flutter/website/src/docs/release/breaking-changes/animation-sheet-builder-display.md

 [`AnimationSheetBuilder`][] is a testing utility class that records frames of an animating widget, and later composes the frames into a single animation sheet for [golden testing][].
-The composing step used to use `display` to list the images into a table-like widget, `sheetSize` to adjust the testing surface, and then capture the table widget for comparison.
-A new way, `collate`, has been found to directly put the frames together into an image for comparison, while requiring less boilerplate and outputs a smaller image without information loss.
+The old way of composing involves `display` to list the images into a table-like widget, adjusting the testing surface with `sheetSize`, and capturing the table widget for comparison.
+A new way, `collate`, has been added that directly put the frames together into an image for comparison, which requires a less boilerplate and outputs a smaller image without compromise in quality.
+APIs for the old way are thus deprecated.

 The reason why `collate` outputs a smaller image, is because the old way captures on a testing surface